|Environment, Economics and Ecology|

 My advice to students considering work

-If you like the look of John’s profile, the next steps are down to you!
-You can send John a message to find out more about their career journey.
+If you like the look of Jessica’s profile, the next steps are down to you!
+You can send Jessica a message to find out more about their career journey.
+If you feel you would benefit from more in-depth conversations, ask Jessica to be your mentor.